Cultural Business

 Training will be delivered by Curated Place alongside a faculty of expert contributors from across Scotland, the UK and internationally, and is designed to enhance sector-wide capacity in innovation, leadership and sustainability.

-Participants are welcomed from across Scotland who will join one of three cohorts anchored in Aberdeen, Edinburgh or Glasgow.
+Participants are welcomed from across Scotland and will join one of three cohorts anchored in Aberdeen, Edinburgh or Glasgow.

 Each cohort will undertake a focused learning journey over 12 weeks, beginning and ending with face-to-face training and peer exchange, with core modules delivered online.